What is it?

 Get your church to take part in the challenge and raise £385 or more over Lent.
 This amount is equivalent to the cost of a ShelterBox tent and to help provide the space for a family to call home.

-If you're interested in taking part in Give a Tent for Lent in 2020 please register your details and we'll be in touch
+Thank you to all who took part in the 2020 campaign.
+If you’re interested in taking part in Give a Tent for Lent in 2021 please register your details and we’ll be in touch.

 How to get involved